Kitware/candela/app/resonant-laboratory/text/README.md

 Resonant Laboratory Text
 ========================

-This file outlines most of the user-facing text in Resonant Laboratory.
+This file outlines the user-facing text in Resonant Laboratory.

 *TODO: Ideally, we should convert this file into some kind of `en.json` file that the app actually uses for its text content (will make internationalization much easier).*

 # Message Dialog Boxes
 ## About Dialog
-TODO: The [template](../views/overlays/AboutResonantLab/template.html) definitely needs more text!
+Resonant Laboratory

+- Resonant Laboratory is a tool developed by Kitware, Inc. to help users build and share visualizations without needing to write code.
+- TODO: better marketing schpeel...

 ## Success Screens
-Here is the [template](../views/layout/Overlay/successTemplate.html), and these are the messages that can go in the template:
+#### Possible Messages:
 - The dataset appears to have loaded correctly.
 - You've wired up all the connections that the visualization needs.
 Well done!
 - The visualization appears to be functioning correctly.

+#### Always show:
+- If something actually isn't working as it should, let us know [here](#).
+We want to get any problems fixed as soon as possible.
+- Is there something that this should be doing, but it's not?
+Do you have an idea for how this could be improved?
+If so, we'd love to work with you to build a [custom solution](#) that better fits your needs.

 ## Loading Screens
-Here's the [template](../views/layout/Overlay/loadingTemplate.html), and these are the messages:
+#### Possible Messages:
 - Still accessing this project's datasets...
 - Still accessing this project's matching settings...
 - Still attempting to render the visualization...

+#### Always show:
+- If you think it should have finished by now, please let us know [here](#).
+If something is broken, we want to get it fixed as soon as possible.
+- Or, it's totally possible that you're doing something awesome that we didn't anticipate (like using a huge dataset).
+If so, we'd love to work with you to build a [custom solution](#) that better fits your needs.

 ## User Error Screens
-The idea behind this screen is the user still needs to do something for something to work (the user should be able to fix these on their own).
-Here's the [template](../views/layout/Overlay/userErrorTemplate.html), and these are the messages, broken down by panels:
+*The idea behind this screen is the user still needs to do something for something to work (the user should be able to fix these on their own).
+These are the possible messages, broken down by panels:*

 #### Dataset panel
 - You have not chosen a dataset yet.
 Click [here](#) to choose one.
 - There was a problem parsing the data; you\'ll probably need to [edit](#) or [reshape](#) the data in order to use it.
 - There was a problem parsing the data.
 Specifically, we\'re having trouble understanding the dataset attributes (usually column headers); you\'ll probably need to [edit](#) or [reshape](#) the data in order to use it.

+#### Dataset settings dialog
+- You don\'t have the necessary permissions to delete that project.
+- Sorry, you can\'t delete projects unless you [log in](#).
+- The dataset could not be loaded; there is a good chance that there is a permissions problem.

 #### Matching panel
 - You need to choose both a Dataset and a Visualization in order to connect them together.